-NACHA file format can be considered the key that unlocks Automated Clearing House (ACH) payments and is used more and more as companies transition away from check payments.
+NACHA file format can be considered the key to Automated Clearing House (ACH) payments and is used more and more as companies transition away from check payments.

-While the benefits that ACH payments bring to the vendor payment process are clear and well-documented, there is still a lot that businesses don’t know about payment protocols, like NACHA, which are the driving force behind managing electronic payments.
+While the benefits that ACH payments bring to the vendor payment process are clear and well-documented, businesses still need to learn more about payment protocols like NACHA, which are the driving force behind managing electronic payments.

 For accounts payable teams, the key things to understand are the role that NACHA file format plays in the accounts payable process and the best ways to facilitate payments with it.